mnot/I-D/variants/draft.md

 # Security Considerations

-If the number or advertised characteristics of the representations available for a resource are considered sensitive, the `Variants` header by its nature will leak them.
+If the number or advertised characteristics of the representations available for a resource are considered sensitive, the Variants header by its nature will leak them.

-Note that the `Variants` header is not a commitment to make representations of a certain nature available; the runtime behaviour of the server always overrides hints like `Variants`.
+Note that the Variants header is not a commitment to make representations of a certain nature available; the runtime behaviour of the server always overrides hints like Variants.

 # Acknowledgments